hthiery/python-lacrosse/README.rst

 Using remote serial port with ser2net
 -------------------------------------

-You can also use ser2net to connect to a remote JeeLink Adapter.
-This can be useful, if you use a docker container or if you can not attach a JeeLink adapter to your host running pylacrosse.
-On your remote device install ser2net and add the following line to your ser2net.conf:
+You can also use ``ser2net`` to connect to a remote JeeLink Adapter.
+This can be useful, if you use a Docker container or if you can not attach a JeeLink adapter to your host running ``pylacrosse``.
+On your remote device install ``ser2net`` and add the following line to your ``ser2net.conf`` file:

 .. code :: shell

     20001:telnet:0:/dev/ttyUSB0:57600 remctl banner

-Restart the ser2net daemon and connect to your remote host using pylacrosse command line tool:
+Restart the ``ser2net`` daemon and connect to your remote host using ``pylacrosse`` command line tool:

 .. code :: shell